 Using different types of cooking oils gives distinguished flavours to meals.
 Every region has its own specific oils that make meals so unique and delicious.
-But have you ever wondered what sets different oils apart from one another?
-Well, every oil is different and carries a distinguished flavour of its own.
+However, have you ever wondered what sets different oils apart from one another?
+For instance, every oil is different and carries a distinguished flavour of its own.
 If one oil is good for sauteing, the other one is apt for deep frying.
+Therefore, here’s a kitchen chimney manufacturer presenting to you tips on different kinds of oils’ usage while cooking.

 Here are some ways to use Mustard oil: